philippbaumm/snekwest/README.md

 **A blazingly fast, memory-safe HTTP client ecosystem for Python, powered by Rust’s [`reqwest`](https://docs.rs/reqwest/).**

 Snekwest is a modern rewrite of Python's beloved [`requests`](https://docs.python-requests.org/en/latest/), powered by Rust for performance, safety, and future-proof concurrency.
-It starts as a drop-in replacement for `requests`, Snekwest expands to cover [`aiohttp`](https://docs.aiohttp.org/en/stable/) and Python's free-threaded mode [free-threaded mode](https://docs.python.org/3.12/whatsnew/3.12.html#free-threaded-cpython).
+It starts as a drop-in replacement for `requests`, Snekwest expands to cover [`aiohttp`](https://docs.aiohttp.org/en/stable/) and Python's [free-threaded mode](https://docs.python.org/3.12/whatsnew/3.12.html#free-threaded-cpython).

----

 ## 🚀 Features